President and CEO

-Pam Kehaly is the president of Anthem’s West region (which includes California, Colorado, Indiana, Kentucky, Missouri, Ohio, Nevada, and Wisconsin) and the Specialty business (which includes Dental, Vision, Life, Disability, Workers’ Compensation and Voluntary business areas).
+Pam Kehaly is the president and CEO of Blue Cross Blue Shield of Arizona.
+Previously, she was president of Anthem’s West region (which includes California, Colorado, Indiana, Kentucky, Missouri, Ohio, Nevada, and Wisconsin) and the Specialty business (which includes Dental, Vision, Life, Disability, Workers’ Compensation and Voluntary business areas).
 Anthem is a Fortune 50 company and is one of the nation’s leading health benefits companies.
 Pam has profit and loss responsibilities for the West region (approximately 16 million members) and the Specialty business (approximately 17 million members).

 She previously served as President of the Anthem Blue Cross plan in California, and the Anthem Blue Cross and Blue Shield plans in Colorado and Nevada.
 Prior to that, Pam was president of National Accounts at Aetna, where she was responsible for 9 million members and the associated profit and loss performance.
 Pam started her career with Blue Cross of California in 1986, where she worked in a variety of roles from operations to profit and loss management.